 - Traditional reading

 How the various Church traditions have historically interpreted the text and implemented it up to the present time.
+You might call this reception history.

-Contemporary teaching that is a product of traditional readings of the text.
+Historic and contemporary teaching that is a product of traditional readings of the text.

 Proceeding from the doctrine one rereads the Bible on its own terms, determining its original intent.
 One then rereads the historic interpretations, and the doctrine that it results in, in the light of the re-examined biblical witness.